bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 # Installation

 The BSR is designed to run on Kubernetes, and is distributed as a Helm Chart and accompanying Docker images through an OCI registry.
 The Helm Chart and Docker images are versioned, and are expected to be used together.
-The default values in the Chart use Docker images with the same version as the Chart itself.Review the list of [BSR dependencies](../architecture/#dependencies) before getting started.
+The default values in the Chart use Docker images with the same version as the Chart itself.

+Review the list of [BSR dependencies](../architecture/#dependencies) before getting started.

 ## Prerequisites